 Blood clots can form in the arteries and veins.
 As the clot becomes bigger, or blocks more of your blood, you may start to notice symptoms.
 Symptoms may include cold extremities, muscle pain or spasms, tingling or weakness in limbs, or loss of color in affected limb.

-Blood clots are usually classified as either arterial or venous.
-Let’s discuss the two types in more detail.
+They’re usually classified as either arterial or venous.
+Let’s discuss the two types of blood clots in more detail.

 Arterial Blood Clots

 Arteries are the vessels that carry oxygen-rich blood from the heart to the body.
 A blood clot in the arteries blocks blood from reaching vital parts of the body.
 Most arterial blood clots occur in the legs and feet (like the Illinois man from the story above).